LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

 version 4.7.0 and earlier versions.
 The underlying issues are fixed in the SICStus Prolog 4.7.1 version.

-XSB have an odd bug (likely in its parser) when reading files that may cause a pack installed version to be reported as the ``end_of_file`` atom.
+XSB has an odd bug (likely in its parser) when reading files that may cause a pack installed version to be reported as the ``end_of_file`` atom.